OpenMW/openmw/readme.txt

 Bug #1159: Quick keys can be set during character generation Bug #1160: Crash on equip lockpick when
-Bug #1167: Editor: Referenceables are not correctly loaded when dealing with more than one content file Feature #30: Loading/Saving (still missing a few parts) Feature #101: AI Package: Activate
+Bug #1167: Editor: Referenceables are not correctly loaded when dealing with more than one content file Bug #1184: Game Save: overwriting an existing save does not actually overwrites the file Feature #30: Loading/Saving (still missing a few parts) Feature #101: AI Package: Activate
 Feature #103: AI Package: Follow, FollowCell